Build multi-modal AI applications using our new open-source Vision AI SDK.

 VideoRenderer( modifier = Modifier.weight(1f), call = call, video = remoteVideo )

 It only displays the video and doesn't add any other UI elements.
-The video is lazily loaded, and only requested from the video infrastructure if you're actually displaying it.
-So if you have a video call with 200 participants, and you show only 10 of them, you'll only receive video for 10 participants.
+The video is lazily loaded and only requested from the video infrastructure if you display it.
+So, if you have a video call with 200 participants and show only 10 of them, you'll only receive video for 10 participants.
 This is how software like Zoom and Google Meet make large calls work.

 FloatingParticipantVideo renders a draggable display of your own video.